Edgware, Highgate and London Railway: Amalgamation: 1918–1939

-In 1923 as a consequence of the railway grouping instigated by the 1921 Railways Act, the GNR became part of the London and North Eastern Railway (LNER).
+In 1923 as a consequence of the railway grouping instigated by the Railways Act 1921, the GNR became part of the London and North Eastern Railway (LNER).
 In January 1924 the newly enlarged company announced that the line would be electrified, although little was done.

 Meanwhile, the CCE&HR, now part of the London Electric Railway (Underground Group), was using plans dating back to 1901 for the Edgware and Hampstead Railway to construct an extension of its line from Golders Green through Hendon to a new station at Edgware where it would be in direct competition with the LNER line.
 The Underground Group had also bought up the rights of the W&ER and published proposals to further extend the line to Bushey and Watford although nothing was done immediately.

 Following the nationalisation of the Underground Group in 1933, the London Passenger Transport Board announced the 1935–1940 New Works Programme which included the following proposals for the Finsbury Park to Edgware, High Barnet and Muswell Hill lines: